alliefn/ssh-checker/README.md

 1. `chmod +x deploy.sh`
 2. `./deploy.sh`

+PS:
-PS: Make sure you have the latest version of ansible installed.
+* Make sure you have the latest version of ansible installed.
+* Make sure you know the password of the server and client.